Edge Retention, Hardness, Super Steels, Toughness

 Matthew Gregory chopper in CPM-MagnaCut

-After ~10 years and 2 kids later I was working at United States Steel developing automotive sheet steels.
+After ~10 years and 2 kids later I was working professionally developing automotive sheet steels.
 It is a fun job but because of my original passion for knife steels I began writing for this website and doing research on the properties of various steels.
 As part of this I write articles about the history of different steels including how they were developed and what gives them their properties in terms of composition and processing.
 However, this doesn’t necessarily qualify one to design a new steel.
 It’s sort of like the difference between offering commentary on a football game and actually playing in one.
 I had considered attempting to come up with my own unique steel compositions, but just wanting to do so doesn’t mean that you have something unique to offer.
 However, spending all this time on writing about different knife steels eventually led to a series of epiphanies about possibilities in steel design that have not yet been explored.

 Epiphanies